uchicago-cs/deepdish/doc/source/io.rst

 meant even more compression could be applied.
 The default compression in deepdish is blosc, since zlib takes much longer to encode and offers only a modest space improvement.

+Just like with pandas data types, you can inspect the storage format using ``ddls --raw``.

 Quick inspection
 ----------------